dsrvlabs/vatz-plugin-near/README.md

   make stop
   ```

-## 3. How to add Makefile for Run all plugins
+## 3. How to Manage Plugins with gRPC version.
 (TBD)